-In March 2019, the Marine Corps will stand down its last squadron of EA-6B Prowlers.
-This stand down will mark the end of the Prowler's active service in the U.S. military.
+In March 2019, the Marine Corps stood down its last squadron of EA-6B Prowlers.
+This stand down marked the end of the Prowler's active service in the U.S. military.
 The tactical electronic warfare jamming bird first started its career in 1971, making it one of the oldest airframes still flying.
 Well, until Mar.
 8th.
 2019, it will be.

 It will be replaced by the advanced capabilities of the F-35 Joint Strike Fighter, just like the F-35 replaced the F/A-18 Hornet and the AV-8B Harrier.

 It fought everyone from Ho Chi Minh to ISIS